-In the complex world of business operations, payroll compliance remains a critical yet challenging function.
+Payroll compliance remains a critical yet challenging function in the complex world of business operations.
 One misstep can lead to costly penalties, legal complications, and a decrease in employee satisfaction.
 Here are seven of the most common mistakes to avoid:

 1. Employee misclassification

-Misclassifying employees is more than an administrative error—it’s a potential financial minefield.
-Incorrectly categorising workers as independent contractors or full-time employees can trigger:
+Misclassifying employees is more than an administrative error – it’s a potential financial minefield.
+Incorrectly categorising workers as independent contractors or full-time employees can lead to unexpected tax liabilities, substantial government fines, and even potential legal disputes.

 Best practices: